MS Information Systems

 CDM’s Innovation Development Lab (iD-Lab) serves as a model for university and corporate partnerships in the area of technology innovation.
 Current work in the lab focuses on three primary areas: development of technology innovation projects with member companies; education through training, workshops, and practical experiences; and research on technology innovation.
 Current partners include companies such as Abbott, Allstate, Bosch, CareerBuilder, CDW, and Digital Mint.

-Student Organizations
+Student Community

 CDM is home to a number of student organizations to fit your interests and career goals, including the DePaul Information Systems Student Organization (DISSO).
 DISSO is the Association of Information Systems Student Chapter at DePaul University.
 Their mission is to promote the study and utilization of information systems through programs of professional development, social networking, and community development.
-The organization holds networking events with professionals from industry and academia, participates in national competitions, and hosts academic events pertinent to information systems.
-Students will gain experience and exposure that can contribute to their professional prospects.

-Interacting with the Industry
+Interact with Industry

 347cbc9b84f860c4ee2f7560b7cc35d3d03e99ba.jpg